jason-c-daniels/Jcd.SRecord/docs/Jcd.SRecord.SRecordDataType.SRecordDataType(string,byte,bool,bool).md

 ## SRecordDataType(string, byte, bool, bool) Constructor

-Constructs an SRecordDataType, which identifies how to properly process and/or parse
-an SRecordData of the specified type, provided the key, address length.
-The maximum
+Constructs an SRecordDataType, which identifies how to properly process and/or parse an SRecordData of the specified type, provided the key, address length.
-data length is computed from the following formula:
-MaximumDataBytesAllowed = SRecordData.MaxValueForCount - SRecordData.CheckSumByteLength - addressLengthInBytes;

 ```csharp
 public SRecordDataType(string key, byte addressLengthInBytes, bool requiresSpecialHandling=false, bool isValid=true);